 (Originally published 3/29/20.
-Updated seven times in April and eleven times in May including: 5/29/20; latest changes in RED).
-The State and Supreme councils are actively working to address some of the programs and issues that need modified including how we will conduct the business ordinarily done by councils.
+Updated seven times in April, eleven times in May, and June on 6/4,6,10,11,19,22/20; latest changes in RED).
+The State and Supreme councils are actively working to address some of the programs and issues that need to be modified including how we will conduct the business ordinarily done by councils.
 Supreme has authorized and required councils to conduct "virtual" meetings.
 Here are some changes and deadlines and useful links:

 Guidelines for Resumption of Meetings: